-- Students eligible for services through Disabled Students Programs and Services (DSPS).
+- Students who are determined to be eligible for services through Disabled Students Program and Services (DSPS); and

-- Students eligible for and receiving services through Extended Opportunity Programs and Services (EOPS).
+- Students who are receiving services through Extended Opportunity Program and Services (EOPS); and

 - Students who have lost enrollment priority.

-- All other students, including Academic Enrichment students.
+- All other students (including but not limited to Academic Enrichment students).